Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/roles-permissions-faq.md

+---
+title: How to Set Role Permissions in Slingshot
+_description: Get familiar with roles permissions, managing them and making the best out of your collaboration.
+---

 # Learn More about Roles & Permissions

 Welcome!
 Read on to get answers to your questions about the roles and permissions in Slingshot.